 #8 Social Media Specialist

-A remote job in social media is quickly becoming the most sought-after opportunity out there.
+A job in social media is quickly becoming the most sought-after opportunity out there.

-In fact, I think it’s one of the easiest remote jobs to get with no experience.
+In fact, I think it’s one of the easiest entry level remote jobs you can get.

 There are Social Media Specialist jobs that don’t require previous experience and still pay pretty good.
 But don’t expect to do more than just answer comments and messages or share interesting content.
 However, the more experience you gain, the more involved you’ll be in a brand’s social media strategy.